MyCryptoCheckout/wordpress/readme.txt

 == Changelog ==

 * New: The plugin is now using the <a href="https://mycryptocheckout.com/doc/developers/">official MCC API</a>!
+* New: Wallets can be manually sorted by dragging them up and down in the wallet list.
+This replaces the wallet's default / preselected option.
 * Fix: WooCommerce: Use font instead of SVG icons for checkout box.

 = 2.22 20181012 =